-The actual sample-and-hold takes place 1.5 ADC clock cycles after the start of a normal conversion and 13.5 ADC clock cycles after the start of an first conversion.
+The actual sample-and-hold takes place 1.5 ADC clock cycles after the start of a normal conversion and 13.5 ADC clock cycles after the start of a first conversion.
+See Figure 16-5.
 When a conversion is complete, the result is written to the ADC Data Registers, and ADIF is set.
 In Single Conversion mode, ADSC is cleared simultaneously.
 The software may then set ADSC again, and a new conversion will be initiated on the first rising ADC clock edge.